ihmeuw/vivarium_research/docs/source/other_models/pregnancy/index.rst

     - Data ID
     - Source
     - Note
-  * - :math:`ASFR`
+  * - ASFR
     - Covariate
     - 13
     - get_covariate_estimates: decomp_step='step4' or 'iterative' for GBD 2019, 'step3' or 'iterative' for GBD 2020
-    - Assume normal distribution of uncertainty
+    - Assume normal distribution of uncertainty.
+Regional-level estimates available.
-  * - :math:`SBR`
+  * - SBR
     - Covariate
     - 1106
     - get_covariate_estimates: decomp_step='step4' or 'iterative' for GBD 2019, 'step3' or 'iterative' for GBD 2020
-    - No uncertainty in this estimate: use mean_value as point value for this parameter
+    - No uncertainty in this estimate: use mean_value as point value for this parameter.
+Regional-level estimates not available.
+  * - incidence_c995
+    - Incidence rate of abortion and miscarriage cause
+    - c995
+    - como; decomp_step='step5'
+    - Abortion defined as elective or medically-indicated termination of pregnancy at any gestational age and miscarriage defined as spontaneous loss of pregnancy before 24 weeks gestation
+  * - incidence_c374
+    - Incidence rate of ectopic pregnancy
+    - c374
+    - como; decomp_step='step5'
+    -

 .. note::

    A note on locations for the :ref:`IV Iron simulation <2019_concept_model_vivarium_iv_iron>`:

-      The ASFR covariate is available for Sub-Saharan Africa (location_id=166) and South Asia (location_id=159).
+      The ASFR covariate is available for regional ocation IDs.
 The SBR covariate is not available for regional estimates.

       For locations of interest that do not have available covariate estimates, aggregate esimates will need to be calculated according to the estimates for each of the component national-level location_ids.